 I figured I'd just rip everything out on my own dime once the tenant moved out.
 Of course, the bathroom disaster happened just two months before my tenants departure!
 I was making a healthy income back then, which allowed me to cover any and all damages without a problem.
 Having money made me careless with my assets.

 * Market value.
 It's important to get coverage as close to market value, plus a couple percent buffer just to be safe.
-You can find comparables by checking out the latest sales on Zillow.com.
-Once you punch in the address you'll see home estimates, previous sales prices, and comparable listings to make sure the appraised value given by your insurer is in the ball park.
+You can find comparables by checking out the latest sales on Zillow.
+Once you punch in your address you'll see home estimates, previous sales prices, and comparable listings to make sure the appraised value given by your insurer is in the ball park.

 * Consider disaster insurance.
 Disaster insurance is an extra layer of insurance for those properties in hazard zones such as earthquake, fire, flooding, and landslides.
 If you are in a high risk zone, please read this post I wrote on how to decide whether you should or should not get disaster insurance for your property.
 Given I live near a fault line, I think about this topic every time I call my insurance company to check up on the latest.

 * You can always change your deductible.
-If six months down the road you feel you are paying too high a monthly premium, call up your insurance agent and raise the deductible to lower your monthly premium.
-If you go with a reputable insurance company like AllState or USAA, you shouldn't have any problems.
+Let's say six months down the road you feel you are paying too high a monthly home insurance premium.
+Don't let that feeling fester.
+Call up your insurance agent and raise the deductible to lower your monthly premium.
+If you go with a reputable insurance company like PolicyGenius, you shouldn't have any problems.
 Don't be afraid of being locked in.

-* Shop around for insurance.
-The internet makes it easy for consumers to shop around for home insurance.
-I’ve had a good experience with AllState, where you can click the link to search for an agent by zip code, name or city.
-They consistently have some of the cheapest rates with the most comprehensive policy.
 USAA is OK, but I had a really wonky experience with them in the past where they raised my premiums by a whopping 45% one year!
 I had to fight them to stop being ridiculous and eventually got them down to a more reasonable 15% increase instead.
-Do what we all do when buying anything online, get an actual quote, and call another provider and see if they can match or beat your first offer.
+Do what we all do when buying anything online.
+When you're shopping for home insurance, get actual quotes and see if your existing provider can match or beat your first offer.